Online Divorce in Nevada

 5. Attend the court hearing and finalize the marriage dissolution.
 Since there are disagreements between you and the other party, you will have to attend one or more trials to resolve them and get a judge’s decision on your divorce.

-How to file your own divorce papers if your case is uncontested?
 Typically, an agreed-upon offline or online divorce in Nevada can be finalized more easily and quickly due to a simplified procedure that allows spouses to avoid serving the defendant and attending a court hearing.

 The following are the stages of how to start filing for divorce under a simplified procedure: